 Cradle of Filth is a Unique Band Because of Their Vocal Style

 There are heavy metal bands in the history of heavy metal that may be considered unique in the opinion of certain music fans.
 An example of this British symphonic black metal band Cradle of Filth.
 Their 1998 studio album called Cruelty and the Beast is an example of this uniqueness.
 But are they really unique in relation to the black metal scene?
 My listening time for the heavy metal genre is now almost 25 years and I can say that Cradle of Filth is pretty unique in the black metal genre first of all because of its high pitched screeching vocals by Daniel Davey.

 Cradle of Filth Band Logo

 Cons about Cradle of Filth

-That is the biggest con for this band and this is why these guys are not as good as Finland’s Catamenia for instance.
+That (the bad vocals) are the biggest con for this band and this is why these guys are not as good as Finland’s Catamenia for instance.
 Also, they do not have the kinds of interludes and solos that Riku Hopeakoski has.
 This point was brought up to emphasize that although Cradle of Filth has a few decent albums, their music cannot compare to other bands in the black metal genre.

 A Brief Review of Their 1998 Album Cruelty and the Beast